madrid

 Café Manuela

 Café Manuela looks like something straight out of the 1930s, with an elegant art nouveau look and picture-perfect decor.
-It is immensely popular not only for its wonderful coffee, regional wines and food–ranging from tapas to cakes–but also because of the ample selection of board games visitors can enjoy as they eat and drink.
+It is immensely popular not only for its wonderful coffee, regional wines and food, ranging from tapas to cakes, but also because of the ample selection of board games you can enjoy as you eat and drink.

 Read More